by Dan Bruno, Security Solutions Manager at Scientel

 “Drone-delivered contraband, including cell phones, into correctional facilities, is an emerging threat endangering the safety of those inside and outside the prison walls,” said U.S. Attorney Bobby Christine.
 “Our office works aggressively with law enforcement partners such as the Georgia Department of Corrections to crash-land these dangerous schemes.”

-To address these increasingly common commercial and municipal issues, Scientel has partnered with Starlyng Sky Security to support drone monitoring and security.
-Using proprietary technologies including AeroTracker, a multi-sensory, radio frequency-scanning detection, and tracking.
+To address these increasingly common commercial and municipal issues, Scientel has solutions to support drone monitoring and security.
 We are leading the way toward a safer, more secure airspace for our customers and their communities.